MissVeronica/um-format-form-content/README.md

 10. Version 2.0.2 New solution for detection of empty lines.
 11. Version 2.0.3 Code improvement
 12. Version 2.0.4 Multi selections fields in lists, plugin settings disabled for unsupported Profile Permalink Base settings, code improvements.
+13. Version 2.0.5 Fix for sites using PHP 8.4 to avoid a deprecated message.
+No changes in Plugin functions.

 ## Installation & Updates
 1. Download the plugin ZIP file at the green Code button